top of page

 What happens if there are doubts about my spouse's German citizenship?

-If there is any doubt, the German spouse or life partner must prove his or her German citizenship with a valid identity document (identity card or passport).
-If this is not clear, the naturalization authority can carry out an examination.
+If there is any doubt, the German spouse or partner must provide proof of German citizenship with a valid identity document (identity card or passport).
+If this is unclear, the naturalization authority may conduct a review.

-The application must be submitted to the responsible naturalization authority (usually the Citizens' Registration Office or the Immigration Office at the place of residence).
-It is advisable to seek advice in advance to ensure that all requirements are met.
+The application must be submitted to the responsible naturalization authority (usually the Citizens' Registration Office or the Immigration Office at your place of residence).
+It is recommended to seek advice in advance to ensure that all requirements are met.

 bottom of page